KiHa 261 series

 The KiHa 261 series (キハ261系) is a tilting diesel multiple unit (DMU) train type operated by Hokkaido Railway Company (JR Hokkaido) on limited express services in Hokkaido, Japan, since 2000.

+The "KiHa" designation derives from the classification system used by JNR.
+"Ki" indicates a diesel-powered vehicle, while "Ha" indicates an ordinary passenger car, as opposed to a green car.

 Design

 The running gear was based on the KiHa 201 series trains introduced in 1997, and the body design was a joint venture with the Danish State Railways (DSB).

 Fleet

 As of 1 April 2013, 35 KiHa 261 series vehicles were in operation.
 14 were built by Fuji Heavy Industries, and 21 were built by JR Hokkaido.
 A further 28 vehicles are on order to be delivered from fiscal 2015.

 Operations

 KiHa 261 series trainsets are used on the following services.